 If you are planning to cast far distances, then a heavier feeder up to 50g can make casting accurately at distances far easier.

 You should also aim to use a heavier feeder of around 40g if you are fishing on steep slopes.

-This makes sure your feeders anchors itself into position and does not roll down the steep banking or your hookbait will be presented in the complete wrong location.
+This makes sure your feeders anchor itself into position and does not roll down the steep banking or your hookbait will be presented in the completely wrong location.

 6. Pick the Right Rod Tip

-Selecting the wrong quiver tip is another mistake a lot of beginners anglers make when fishing any type of feeder.
+Selecting the wrong quiver tip is another mistake a lot of beginner anglers make when fishing any type of feeder.

 These tips will be your bite indicator and what you select will depend on the weather conditions and what weight of feeder you are fishing.

 These stiffer test curve tips should also be used if the water is flowing or there is a lot of wind on calm lakes.
-This ensures your tip is not moving constantly with the wind and you can clearly see when there are bites.
+This ensures your tip is not moving constantly with the wind, and you can see when there are bites.

 7. Try Braid

 If fisheries allow braid can be a great way to improve your feeder fishing.
 This is extremely useful when fishing for shy fish such as bream who give subtle bites.